Your Paycheck and Other Payroll Questions Answered

 Sign up or log in to myEP

 Earlier this year, Entertainment Partners launched myEP, a payment portal where you can view your pay history and change your contact information online.
-If you have yet to create an account, please go to my.EP.com and sign up using the same email address you have on file with Central Casting.
+If you have yet to create an account, please go to my.EP.com and register using the same email address you have on file with Central Casting.

 Once you have created and logged in to your account, you will need to link myEP to your EP payroll profile.
 To do this, select the “update profile” option under “manage account” and click the “connect payroll profile” button.
 You will then be prompted to enter your Social Security number and verify your employment by providing net pay, check, or gross pay information.